A USD Cybersecurity Entrepreneur Story: Lynn Hoffman and Cibernetika

 The program’s online format, designed to provide optimal flexibility for busy working professionals, allowed her to complete the work on her own schedule; while her proximity to the USD campus enabled her to meet with professors and take part in the series of “Cyber Mixers” and networking events held by the school.
 The cyber mixers are also streamed live so students who aren’t physically present on campus can take part.

 “The people that they bring in as panel speakers have been amazing — very, very informative,” with plenty of opportunity for industry networking before and after.
 At one of the events, she even got a lead on a job offer.
 “It really helped with my confidence,” she recalled.

-She was pleased with how well her USD degree work prepared for her the CISSP, which is one of the industry’s premier certifications.
+Before graduating Hoffman passed the exam to earn her credentials as a Certified Information Systems Security Professional (CISSP), which is one of the industry’s premier certifications.
+Though the programs are separate, Hoffman said she was pleased with how well her USD degree work prepared for her the CISSP exam.
 “At USD, in fact, it almost feels like each class corresponds to a domain of this particular exam,” she said.